vmware/vmware-aria-operations-integration-sdk/README.md

      4. Disconnect cleanly from the target (ensure this happens even if an error occurs)

 - get_endpoints(adapter_instance):
-  This method will be run before the 'test' method, and VMware Aria Operations will use the results to extract a certificate from each URL.
+  This method is run before the 'test' method, and VMware Aria Operations will use the results to extract a certificate from each URL.
 If the certificate is not trusted by the VMware Aria Operations Trust Store, the user will be prompted to either accept or reject the certificate.
 If it is accepted, the certificate will be added to the AdapterInstance object that is passed to the 'test' and 'collect' methods.
 Any certificate that is encountered in those methods should then be validated against the certificate(s) in the AdapterInstance.
-This method will not only work against HTTPS endpoints, different types of endpoint will not work (eg. database connections).
+This method will only work against HTTPS endpoints, different types of endpoint will not work (e.g., database connections).

 - collect(adapter_instance):
   Performs a collection against the target host.
 A typical collection will generally consist of:
     1. Read identifier values from adapter_instance that are required to connect to the target(s)
     2. Connect to the target(s), and retrieve data
-    3. Add the data into a CollectResult's objects, properties, metrics, etc
+    3. Add the data into the CollectResult as objects, properties, metrics, etc
     4. Disconnect cleanly from the target (ensure this happens even if an error occurs)
     5. Return the CollectResult.

 - get_adapter_definition():
-  Optional method that defines the Adapter Instance configuration (parameters and credentials used to connect to the target, and configure the management pack) present in a collection, and defines the object types and attribute types present in a collection.
+  Optional method that defines the Adapter Instance configuration.
+The Adapter Instance configuration is the set of parameters and credentials used to connect to the target and configure the adapter.
+It also defines the object types and attribute types present in a collection.
 Setting these helps VMware Aria Operations to validate, process, and display the data correctly.
 If this method is omitted, a `describe.xml` file should be manually created inside the `conf` directory with the same data.
 Generally, this is only necessary when using advanced features of the `describe.xml` file that are not present in this method.

-For further guidance on using the template project, consult the [Walkthroughs](../README.md#walkthroughs) section.
+For further guidance on using the template project, consult the [Walkthroughs](#walkthroughs) section.

 ### Testing a Management Pack